Paul von Hindenburg: General Staff

 Hindenburg became a major general of the General Staff in 1897.

-In 1873, he passed the highly competitive entrance examination for admission to the Kriegsakademie in Berlin.
+In 1873, he passed the entrance examination for admission to the Kriegsakademie in Berlin.
 After three years of study, his grades were high enough for an appointment with the General Staff.
 He was promoted to captain in 1878 and assigned to the staff of the II Corps.
-He married the intelligent and accomplished Gertrud von Sperling (1860–1921), daughter of General Oskar von Sperling, in 1879.
+He married Gertrud von Sperling (1860–1921), daughter of General Oskar von Sperling, in 1879.
 The couple would have two daughters, Irmengard Pauline (1880) and Annemaria (1891), and one son, Oskar (1883).
 Next, he commanded an infantry company, in which his men were ethnic Poles.

 He was transferred in 1885 to the General Staff and was promoted to major.
 His section was led by Count Alfred von Schlieffen, a student of encirclement battles like Cannae, whose Schlieffen Plan proposed to pocket the French Army.
-For five years Hindenburg also taught tactics at the Kriegsakademie.
+For five years, Hindenburg also taught tactics at the Kriegsakademie.
 At the maneuvers of 1885, he met the future Kaiser Wilhelm II; they met again at the next year's war game in which Hindenburg commanded the "Russian army".
 He learned the topography of the lakes and sand barrens of East Prussia during the annual Great General Staff's ride in 1888.
-The following year, he moved to the War Ministry, to write the field service regulations on field-engineering and on the use of heavy artillery in field engagements; both were used during the First World War.
-He became a lieutenant colonel in 1891, and, two years later, was promoted to colonel, commanding an infantry regiment.
+The following year, he moved to the War Ministry to write the field service regulations on field-engineering and on the use of heavy artillery in field engagements; both were used during the First World War.
+He became a lieutenant colonel in 1891 and, two years later, was promoted to colonel, commanding an infantry regiment.
 He became chief of staff of the VIII Corps in 1896.

 Field commands and retirement

-Hindenburg became a major-general (equivalent to a British and US brigadier general) in 1897, and in 1900 he was promoted to lieutenant general (equivalent to major-general) and received command of the 28th Infantry Division.
-Five years later he was made commander of the IV Corps based in Magdeburg as a General of the Infantry (lieutenant-general; the German equivalent to four-star rank was Colonel-General).
-The annual maneuvers taught him how to maneuver a large force; in 1908 he defeated a corps commanded by the Kaiser.
+Hindenburg became a major general (equivalent to a British and US brigadier general) in 1897, and in 1900, he was promoted to lieutenant general (equivalent to major general) and received command of the 28th Infantry Division.
+Five years later, he was made commander of the IV Corps based in Magdeburg as a General of the Infantry (lieutenant-general; the German equivalent to four-star rank was Colonel-General).
+The annual maneuvers taught him how to maneuver a large force; in 1908, he defeated a corps commanded by the Kaiser.
 Schlieffen recommended him as Chief of the General Staff in 1909, but he lost out to Helmuth von Moltke.
 He retired in 1911 "to make way for younger men".
 He had been in the army for 46 years, including 14 years in General Staff positions.
-During his career, Hindenburg did not have political ambitions and remained a staunch monarchist.